Denomant/AI-Number-Guess/README.md

 - [Getting started](#Getting-started)

 ## Getting started
-### Downloading the dataset
+### Downloading the MNIST dataset
-Go to [The Kaggle website](https://www.kaggle.com/datasets/hojjatk/mnist-dataset?resource=download) and follow their instructions to download the dataset into the `./dataset_encoded/` directory, or download the .zip file and unzip in into the `./dataset_encoded/` directory, then follow my instruction below to decode it.
+Go to [The Kaggle website](https://www.kaggle.com/datasets/hojjatk/mnist-dataset?resource=download) and download the .zip file, then unzip in into the `./dataset_encoded/` directory, and then follow my instruction below to decode it.

 ### Decoding the dataset
-1. Ensure that there are 4 files in the `./dataset_decoded/` directory:
+1. Ensure that these 4 files are in the `./dataset_decoded/` directory:
    - `train-images.idx3-ubyte`
    - `train-labels.idx1-ubyte`
    - `t10k-images.idx3-ubyte`
    - `t10k-labels.idx1-ubyte`
-2. Download the requirements by running the following command:
+2. Download the requirements by running the following command (if haven't done it yet):
    ```bash
    pip install -r requirements.txt
    ```